-We are reading “A House for Hermit Crab” by Eric Carle.
-You may ask your child the following comprehension questions while you are reading “A House for Hermit Crab”:
+We are reading “A Little House” by Virginia Lee Burton.
+You may ask your child the following comprehension questions while we are reading “A Little House”:

 Review the following vocabulary words:

 Your child is learning to identify letters and letter sounds.
 We have currently introduced the letters Aa, Ff, Ii, Mm, Nn, Rr, Ss, Ee, Tt, Uu, Pp, Kk, and Hh.
 Practice letter sounds daily.

 Standards: (RL.K.1) Ask and answer questions about key details in a text.